Leveraging MLLM Embeddings and Attribute Smoothing for Compositional Zero-Shot Learning: Obtainment of the Last Hidden States of MLLM

+In this section, we evaluate the quality of auxiliary attributes in terms of both correctness and diversity on MIT-States.
+Two approaches are employed: evaluation based on LLM generation and evaluation using CLIP representations.

+Evaluation of the generation quality of LLMs is always performed by querying another LLM multiple times and averaging the results.
+We assess the quality of auxiliary attributes in terms of correctness and diversity by asking GPT-4o~\cite{2023_GPT4o} with two crafted prompts, respectively: \textit{"Can the word} '[Auxiliary Attribute]' \textit{describe a/an} '[Composition]'\textit{?
+Please answer 'Yes' or 'No'.}" and "\textit{Does the use of} '[Auxiliary Attribute]'\textit{ to describe a }[Composition]\textit{ provide additional information?
+Please answer 'Yes' or 'No'.}" For each auxiliary attribute of each combination, we query three times and calculate the average accuracy of the "Yes" responses.
+As observed in Table~\ref{tab:aux-quality}, the auxiliary attributes are of high quality in terms of both correctness and diversity.

+In addition, we use CLIP and "a photo of" prompt to compare the similarities between the original composition and [auxiliary attribute][object] ([a-a][o]), [random attribute][object] ([r-a][o]), and [auxiliary attribute] "object" ([a-a]"o"), respectively.
+In Table~\ref{tab:aux-CLIP}, the first similarity greater than the last two respectively indicates auxiliary attributes describe objects correctly, and auxiliary attributes are diverse.

+We also visualize text features of CLIP for $t\ (t=3)$ [a-a][o] and the original [a][o] of randomly selected 40 compositions by t-SNE.
+In Figure~\ref{fig:aux-tsne-CLIP}, every four features of the composition are in the same cluster (verifying correctness) and the points within the cluster are scattered (verifying diversity).

-\section{Obtainment of The Last Hidden States of MLLM}
+\section{Obtainment of the Last Hidden States of MLLM}

-We input the attribute (object) word into LLaVA v1.5, which first tokenizes the word into z tokens.
-These tokens pass through all attention blocks in the MLLM, ultimately generating z embeddings of dimension $d_{m}$ after the last block, named the last hidden states.
-Subsequently, we apply average pooling to these z embeddings of dimension $d_{m}$ to obtain a $d_m$-dimensional embedding that represents the attribute.
-Since the last hidden states are designed to generate the next token rather than for representation, \citet{2024_muennighoff_GritLM} leverages instruction to fine-tune the model.
+We input the attribute (object) word into LLaVA-v1.5-7B~\cite{2024_liu_CVPR_llava1.5}, which first tokenizes the word into $o$ tokens.
+These tokens pass through all Transformer blocks in the MLLM, ultimately generating $o$ embeddings of dimension $d_{m}$ after the last block, named the last hidden states.
+Subsequently, we apply average pooling to these $o$ embeddings of dimension $d_{m}$ to obtain a $d_m$-dimensional embedding that represents the attribute.
+Since the last hidden states are designed to generate the next token rather than for representation, GritLM~\cite{2024_muennighoff_GritLM} leverages instruction to fine-tune the model.
 Therefore, we fine-tune the last hidden states with a low learning rate during the training phase of \textbf{TRIDENT}.

 It is important to note that although LLaVA v1.5 may have seen certain images during training, the model is asked to generate textual descriptions of images in an autoregressive manner during training.
 The textual descriptions focus on the main content of the image, rather than the "attribute-object" label.
-Therefore, there is no issue of data leakage when training \textbf{TRIDENT}.